Odissi: IIT Bhubaneswar

 Odissi has been included in Indian Institute of Technology Bhubaneswar's BTech syllabus since 2015 as the first Indian national technical institute to introduce any classical dance in syllabus.

 In Guinness World records

 Guinness World Records has acknowledged the feat of the largest congregation of Odissi dancers in a single event.
 555 Odissi dancers performed at the event hosted on 23 December 2011, in the Kalinga stadium, Bhubaneswar, Odisha.
-The dancers performed the Mangalacharan, Battu, Pallavi, Abhinay and Mokshya dance items from the Odissi repertoire.
+The dancers performed the mangalacharana, Battu, Pallavi, Abhinaya and Mokshya dance items from the Odissi repertoire.

 More than 1000 Odissi dancers performed at the World Cultural Festival 12 March 2016.
 This is till date the largest congregation of Odissi dancers in a single event.

 Odissi Centre at Oxford University

 An Odissi dance centre has been opened from January 2016, at the University of Oxford.
 Known as Oxford Odissi Centre, it is an initiative of the Odissi dancer and choreographer Baisali Mohanty who is also a post-graduate scholar at the University of Oxford.

 Beside holding regular Odissi dance classes at its institution, the Oxford Odissi Centre also conducts Odissi dance workshops at other academic institutions in the United Kingdom.